Scan Coin to Identify

 Unlike CoinSnap, a scan coin to identify tool in the visual search app covers coins plus everyday objects, but not certified auction-house grading.

-When to use scan coin to identify (and when not to)
+When to scan a coin to identify it (and when not to)

 Use it when